Should we use "sudo" for day-to-day activities?

 there should be a defined list of accounts which are allowed to do system-wide modifications (e.g. privileged accounts)

 In line with the previous bullet point, these accounts must be used for these activities only (system updates, installing new software, modifying system-wide configuration).
-The expectation is that the privileged accounts are used on occasion only;
+The expectation is that the privileged accounts are used on an occasion only;

 privileged accounts during their activities should not cross the security boundary with the less privileged accounts.

 This is needed to avoid attacks from the less privileged accounts toward more privileged (e.g. process hijacking, file races, etc.).
-Unfortunately, this point is a bit confusing without a proper explanation that may take several blog posts to be fully covered, but in a nutshell it means that root should not touch anything writable by the less privileged account.
+Unfortunately, this point is a bit confusing without a proper explanation and that may take several blog posts to be fully covered, but in a nutshell it means that root should not touch anything writable by the less privileged account.
 Some examples of the bad and insecure behaviour include: